nkuwangfeng/encoder_imu_ekf_ros/README.md

 # encoder_imu_ekf_ros
 ROS package to fuse together IMU (accelerometer + gyroscope) and wheel encoders in an EKF.
 Updates position, velocity, orientation, gyroscope bias and accelerometer bias.
 Implemented in both C++ and Python.
 C++ version runs in real time.
-I wrote this package because the standard robot_localization package doesn't work well and in the way standard texts on inertial navigation describe how state estimation with IMUs should operate.
-Also, no other available software package seemed as flexible in development.
+I wrote this package following standard texts on inertial navigation, taking the data directly from gyroscopes and accelerometers in the EKF state update step.
+Surprisingly, there aren't many such implementations (including robot_localization).
+This is probably because the proprietary algorithms onboard IMU's are made by PROs and the attitude from there can be used directly.
+Also, most people use low grade IMUs that are not capable of integrating the accelerometer in a useful way (high gyro drift).
+So if your IMU isn't as good as an XSens grade IMU, I don't think this package will work for you.

 ![GitHub Logo](/results/Motion.png)